 - Provide a way to allow your users to log in to the site (login forms).
-You can use the Toolset Views plugin and the Login Form shortcode.
+You can Insert the registration form into a page.

 - Create a Post Form to add new Contractors (use the Toolset Forms plugin).
 Make this post form available only to logged-in users (use the Toolset Access plugin).